peteroupc/peteroupc.github.io/randomfunc.md

 * `RNDRANGEMinMaxExc(a, b)`: `RNDINTRANGE(fpa + 1, fpb - 1)`, or an error if `fpa >= fpb or a == fpb - 1`.
 But if `a` is 0 and `b` is 1: `(RNDINT(n - 2) + 1)` or `(RNDINTEXC(n - 1) + 1)`.

-> **Note:** Additional methods to sample fixed-point numbers in a different interval are given below, but are not used in the rest of this article.
+> **Note:** Additional methods to sample fixed-point numbers in a different interval are given later, but are not used in the rest of this article.
 >
 > * `RNDRANGE(a, b)`, interval [`a`, `b`]: `RNDINTRANGE(fpa, fpb)`.
 But if `a` is 0 and `b` is 1: `RNDINT(n)`.
 > * `RNDRANGEMinExc(a, b)`, interval (`a`, `b`]: `RNDINTRANGE(fpa + 1, fpb)`, or an error if `fpa >= fpb`.
 But if `a` is 0 and `b` is 1: `(RNDINT(n - 1) + 1)` or `(RNDINTEXC(n) + 1)`.